-The proposed revisions to Path to Success will be applied at the household's regularly scheduled recertifications in FY 2024 - 2025, beginning in July 2024.
-The revision of the definition of elderly households will begin for all existing and new households beginning July 1, 2024.
-SDHC will incorporate the removal of the requirement to keep record of utility responsibility with its existing recertification schedule beginning July 1, 2024.
-The removal of the requirement to the collection of the utility information will begin effective July, 1 2024 which includes but is not limited to a revision to the Request for Tenancy Approval (RFTA), modification of rent reasonableness comparable process and modification of HAP/lease data population.
+The proposed revisions to Path to Success are scheduled to begin on July 1, 2023.
+The revision of the definition of elderly households will begin for all existing and new households beginning July 1, 2023.
+Households who are already receiving a medical allowance will continue to receive the allowance, and all other households will be subject to the revised policy beginning July 1, 2023.
+SDHC will incorporate the removal of the requirement to keep record of utility responsibility with its existing recertification schedule beginning July 1, 2023.
+The removal of the collection of the utility information will begin effective July, 1 2023 which includes but is not limited to a revision to the Request for Tenancy Approval (RFTA), modification of rent reasonableness comparable process and modification of HAP/lease data population.

-SDHC intends to conduct significant outreach to participant households the year prior to implementation to ensure all rental assistance participants are aware of the pending modifications to the rent calculations and definition of elderly household.
+SDHC intends to conduct significant outreach to participant households to ensure all rental assistance participants are aware of the pending modifications to the rent calculations and definition of elderly household.
 The Achievement Academy will continue to provide all necessary services to ensure success.